djhaskin987/degasolv/docs/debugging.rst

   causes degasolv to behave in a similar way to the java package managers maven or ivy.
 This ensures performance, but (obviously) sacrifices safety.

+- **Set ``--disable-alternatives`` and ``--resolve-strat`` to ``"fast"``**:
+  This is the safest of the option combinations, but sacrifices utility.
+Effectively, if Degasolv ever encounters a dependency conflict, resolution will fail and an error message will be printed.
+It will be up to the user to list more explicitly defined dependencies, such as listing a particular dependency at a particular version.
+It will also be necessary often to list dependencies of dependencies as dependencies at particular versions.
+  In short, degasolv will be less useful as a dependency resolver, but safety will not be sacrificed.